 The Court held that it lacked subject-matter jurisdiction over Plaintiff’s claim, as it should have been brought in Arkansas Supreme Court—the Court did not reach the merits of the case.
 Suttlar v.
 Thurston, No. 60CV-22-1849, at *4 (Ark.
 Cir.
 Ct.
 May 11, 2023) (ARCourts).

 After League of Women Voters of Florida v.
 Detzner, the Florida Supreme Court determined that “partisan intent tainted the entire redistricting process” and ordered and approved a new map that “would preserve a historically performing Black district.”
 Black Voters Matter Capacity Bldg.
 Inst., Inc. v.
 Byrd, No. 2022-CA-000666, at *5 (Fla.
 Cir.
 Ct.
 Sept.
 2, 2023) (Fla.
 Cts.
 ACIS) (first citing League of Women Voters of Fla. v.
 Detzner (LWV I), 172 So.
 3d 363 (Fla.
 2015); then citing League of Women Voters of Fla. v.
 Detzner (LWV II), 179 So.
 3d 258, 272 (Fla.
 2015)).
 During the 2020 redistricting round, the governor vetoed both newly proposed plans for that particular district, one of which maintained the previous configuration, and created a new plan, which was subsequently passed by the Legislature.
-Black Voters Matter Capacity Bldg.
-Inst., Inc., at *7–8 (Fla Cts.
-ACIS).
+Black Voters Matter Capacity Bldg., No. 2022-CA-000666, at *7–8.
 The plaintiffs then sued, claiming that the new map violated the Florida constitution since it “was drawn with improper discriminatory and partisan intent” and diminished “Black voters’ ability to elect their candidate of choice.”
-Id. at *9 (Fla Cts.
-ACIS).
+Id. at *9.
 The parties agreed to limit the case to only the diminishment claim and allowed the court to decide the claim as a matter of law by stipulating to various facts.
-Id. at *9–10 (Fla Cts.
-ACIS).
+Id. at *9–10.
 The court ultimately held the new map unconstitutional because it “weaken[ed] . . . [and] actually eliminate[d] . . .
 Black voters’ ability to elect the candidate of their choice.”
-Id. at *18 (Fla Cts.
-ACIS).
+Id. at *18.

 Florida’s local courts use the non-partisan election method to elect judges, so partisan affiliation for Judge J. Lee Marsh could not be determined.
-See infra note 146.
+See infra note 149.